FSDavila/ReactJS-Weather-API-Frontend/README.md

 ### Execution

 To run the example application, import the project into your preferred IDE and install the dependencies.
-We use ReactJS version 18.0.0 for development, and either [Npm] version 6.13 or [Yarn] version 1.22 for installing dependencies and running the application.
+We used ReactJS version 18.0.0 for development, and latest stable NPM version for installing dependencies and running the application.

 ##### Comamand lines: